Resources

 This article provides a thorough overview of eating disorders

-I also recommend people look into the 12-Step programs (and/or other forms of peer recovery support and connection).
-Here is a brief article introducing the premise of the programs.
-I would encourage you to do more reading and research before deciding on next steps of action.
+Here is a brief article introducing the premise of these programs.
+We would encourage you to do more reading and research before deciding on next steps of action.
 Here are some 12-Step programs that might be a fit:

 Alcoholics Anonymous-AA